Ahmed-Hereiz/My-Python-Scripts/README.md

 - check_nan_values_X(): Checks if there are NaN values in the feature variables of the training and test sets.

+- check_nan_values_y(): Checks if there are NaN values in the target variable of the training and test sets.

 <br><br>

 <b><hr style="border-top: 4px solid black;"/></b>